-- The auditor's report expresses an unmodified opinion on whether the financial statements of the Mount Union Area School District were prepared in accordance with GAAP. - 2.
-No material weaknesses in internal control were disclosed by the audit of the financial statements. - No instances of noncompliance material to the financial statements of the Mount Union Area School District were disclosed during the audit. - There were no material weaknesses in the internal control over major federal programs identified by the audit. - The auditor's report on compliance for the major federal award programs for the Mount Union Area School District expresses an unmodified opinion on all major federal programs. - No audit findings that are required to be reported in accordance with 2 CFR Section 200.516(a) are reported in this schedule. - 7.
-The programs tested as major programs was the Child Nutrition Cluster. - 8.
-The threshold for distinguishing Types A and B programs was \$750,000. - The Mount Union Area School District was determined to be a low-risk auditee.
+- The auditor's report expresses an unmodified opinion on whether the financial statements of the Mount Union Area School District were prepared in accordance with GAAP. - No material weaknesses in internal control were disclosed by the audit of the financial statements.
+In addition, there were no significant deficiencies in internal control reported at the financial statement level. - 3.
+No instances of noncompliance material to the financial statements of the Mount Union Area School District were disclosed during the audit. - 4.
+There were no material weaknesses in the internal control over major federal programs identified by the audit.
+In addition, there were no significant deficiencies in internal control reported for major federal programs. - 5.
+The auditor's report on compliance for the major federal award programs for the Mount Union Area School District expresses an unmodified opinion on all major federal programs. - 6.
+An audit finding that is required to be reported in accordance with 2 CFR Section 200.516(a) is reported in this schedule. - 7.
+The program tested as a major program was the Title I Grants to LEAs. - 8.
+The threshold for distinguishing Types A and B programs was \$750,000. - 9.
+The Mount Union Area School District was determined to be a low-risk auditee.